kw7oe/jekyll-personal-website/_posts/2018-03-28-using-ruby-next-in-map.md

 _Little did I know that,
 this will  break the production system in the future._

-After the application was on production, after a few hours, my client reported that there were errors in the system, disrupting the user from using it normally.
+After the application went live, after a few hours, my client reported that there were errors in the system disrupting the user from using it normally.
 After some investigation, I found out that it is caused by `nil`.
 I patched the error quickly by using `compact`.

 From something like this: